 Apologies in advance for the nature of this post, which is urgency.
 The modern world is obsessed with urgency, oxygenated by social and traditional media, that on the one hand tell us we should meditate more, while on the other saying we are yesterday’s news and that it was all our fault for not paying attention.
 This post is aimed at building societies, and will try to balance between a meditative state and a state of compulsion.

 ieDigital will attend the Building Societies Annual Conference 2019 in May.
 We look forward to a couple of days of talks and catchups about what building societies are thinking about, and where they’re spending money.
-While large banks often hold a conversational monopoly over fintech solutions, it’s easy to forget that there are 42 building societies in the UK formalizing their own digital strategies, driven by shifts in consumer behavior and advances in technology.
+While large banks often hold a conversational monopoly over fintech solutions, it’s easy to forget that there are 42 building societies in the UK formalizing their own digital strategies, driven by shifts in consumer behavior and advances in building society software.
 At least, this is what we would hope is happening.

 Just a short time ago – 2017, to be exact – Whitecap Consulting published the results of a delegate survey ahead of the BSA annual conference.
 Whitecap director, Julian Wells, wrote that customer needs should be at the forefront of a successful digital strategy, with the research revealing that 98% of respondents “produce a corporate plan which is reviewed annually”, while a small proportion “formally assess external factors such as customer needs and trends (54%), competitor activity and threats (56%), and technology developments and innovation (54%)”.